BurnOutTrader/fund-forge/README.md

 }
 ```

-Much of the functionality of fund forge occurs through helper functions with either a strategy, brokerage or data vendor object.
+Much of the functionality of fund forge occurs through associated helper functions with either a strategy, brokerage or data vendor object.
 ```rust
 fn example() {
   let vendor = DataVendor::RithmicTest;